petercsiba/plugin-intelligence/backend/README.md

 supabase migration new your_migration_name
 # and copy paste the SQL migration to definition to the generated file

-# generate new python models, add some functionality (might need chmod +x)
+# generate new python models
-./database/generate_models.sh
+supawee supabase/models/models.py

 # apply migrations - weird name i know, this takes quite long :/
 # supabase db reset # OG way